-Responsible conduct is grounded in elected officials conducting themselves with honesty and integrity and in a way that furthers a local government’s ability to provide good governance to their community.
+Responsible conduct is grounded in elected officials conducting themselves according to principles such as integrity, accountability, respect, and leadership and collaboration in a way that furthers a local government’s ability to provide good governance to their community.
 Good governance includes:

 If a local government faces issues related to less-than-responsible conduct, it may affect the local government’s ability to provide good governance to their community.
 These issues may include:

-The tools available to address or prevent less-than-responsible conduct by locally elected officials include education and training, legislation, legislated offices and the courts.
+The tools available to address or prevent less-than-responsible conduct by locally elected officials include education and training, codes of conduct, legislation, legislated offices and the courts.
 Together, these provide support and guidance for local government elected officials so that they may govern effectively and according to good governance principles.

-Each organization provides advice, education and training for elected officials and staff including topics related to responsible conduct.
-Educational opportunities include interactive workshops such as LGLA forums and LGMA programs.
-These organizations also provide educational materials and best practice guides.
+Partner organizations, such as the UBCM, LGMA, and the Local Government Leadership Academy (LGLA), provide advice, education, and training for elected officials and staff including topics related to responsible conduct.
+Educational opportunities include interactive workshops (LGLA forums and LGMA programs), self-directed online courses, and downloadable educational materials and best practice guides.

 Legislated offices have targeted oversight functions related to local government.
 These offices include:

-Issues related to responsible conduct of individual elected officials typically falls outside the mandates of these offices.
+Issues related to responsible conduct of individual elected officials typically fall outside the mandates of these offices.

 The judicial system (the courts) plays a significant role as judges are responsible for making final decisions about legal matters that relate to responsible conduct.